Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining

 We denote the ``virtual'' Hilbert space as $\mathcal{H}_v=\mathbb{C}^{\chi}$ associated with tensor indices on one leg, where $\chi$ is the corresponding bond dimension of the tensor leg.
-A tensor $T$ on the lattice has $2m$ legs, where $m$ is the dimension of the lattice used to describe the system.
+A tensor $T$ on the lattice has $2m$ legs, where $m$ is the spacetime dimension of the lattice used to describe the system.
 For example, $m=2$ in the classical Ising model on the square lattice.
 Thus, the vector space of all the $2m$-legged tensors is $T \in \mathcal{H}_v^{\otimes 2m}$.

-To evaluate the contraction of the tensor network in \eqref{eq:TNSquareLattice} on an infinitely large lattice, which yields the partition function of the system at the continuum limit, one iteratively transforms the tensor network into a new tensor network on a coarse-grained lattice until the boundary effect and finite-size effect is negligible.
+To evaluate the contraction of the tensor network in \eqref{eq:TNSquareLattice} on an infinitely large lattice, which yields the partition function of the system at the continuum limit, one iteratively transforms the tensor network into a new tensor network on a coarse-grained lattice until the boundary effect and the finite-size effect are negligible.
 This is generally called the real-space tensor renormalization procedure, as illustrated below.
 (We note that in the infinite system instead of the value of the partition function, we obtain the free-energy density instead.)

 The bond dimension of the coarse-grained tensor under exact merging will grow exponentially.
 To make it feasible for numerical computation, one needs to truncate the Hilbert space of the virtual degrees of freedom (i.e., bond dimensions) in each leg.
 Various numerical methods such as TRG~\cite{lyu2021lTRG}, HOTRG~\cite{xie2012HOTRG}, TEFR~\cite{gu2009TEFR_TMscD}, TNR~\cite{evenbly2015TNR,evenbly2017TNR_detail}, SRG~\cite{xie2009SRG}, and GILT~\cite{hauru2018GILT} are proposed to properly truncate the Hilbert space in the coarse-graining process.